STR-UPM/Embedded_Ada_Examples/STM32F4/ToyOBDH/README.md

 ## 3. License

-Source files for the embedded system are provided under a 3-clause Berkeley Software Distribution (BSD) license.
-As such, and within the conditions required by the license, the files are available both for proprietary ("commercial") and non-proprietary use.

-For details, see the `LICENSE` file in the root directory.

-Source files for the ground station are provided under a GNU General Public License (GPL) version 3.
-See file `COPYING3` in the  `ground_station` directory for the details.
+Source files are provided under a GNU General
+Public License (GPL) version 3.
+See file `COPYING3` for the details.

 ## 4. Compiler